Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Higher Derivative Treatment of Free Massive Spin-0 and Spin-2 Fields

-However, with the source structure of (\ref{phieq1}) one gets the correct solution (\ref{phi-sol}).
-To check for the presence of ghosts one needs to specify an action.
-The obvious procedure is to integrate out $\psi$ in \eqref{Ls} (by completing the squares for $\psi$, or equivalently, eliminating $\psi$ through the solution of {\it its own} equation of motion, and not (\ref{psisol})).
-Then for $V=0$ one obtains the bi-local higher derivative action for $\phi$,
+However, with the source structure of Equation (\ref{phieq1}), one gets the correct solution Equation (\ref{phi-sol}). \mbox{To check} for the presence of ghosts, one needs to specify an action.
+The obvious procedure is to integrate out $\psi$ in Equation \eqref{Ls} (by completing the squares for $\psi$ or, equivalently, eliminating $\psi$ through the solution of {its own} equation of motion, and not Equation (\ref{psisol})).
+Then, for $V=0$, one obtains the bi-local higher derivative action for $\phi$,

-By construction, this has \eqref{phieq1} as equation of motion and gives the vacuum persistence amplitude \eqref{vpa}, consistent with the absence of ghosts.
+By construction, this has Equation \eqref{phieq1} as the equation of motion and gives the vacuum persistence amplitude Equation \eqref{vpa}, consistent with the absence of ghosts.
 Although the $J-J$ term in the second line does not contribute to the equation of motion, it is needed to get the correct ghost-free amplitude.
 Its pretense simply indicates that the interactions of the $\psi$ field cannot all be encoded in the structure of the $\phi$ action alone.
-To summarize, the above illustrates that a higher-derivative equation like $\square(\square-2\mu^2)\phi=0$, which normally implies a ghost, could actually be ghost-free with the appropriate action and source couplings.
+To summarize, the above illustrates that a higher-derivative equation, like \mbox{$\square(\square-2\mu^2)\phi=0$}, which normally implies a ghost, could actually be ghost free with the appropriate action and \mbox{source couplings}.

-\subsection{Second approach: a more general higher derivative action:}
+\subsection{Second Approach: A More General Higher Derivative Action}

 Now, instead of using the algebraic solution $\psi(\phi,J_\phi)$ to eliminate $\psi$ from the equations of motion (first approach), we use it in the action to get $S[\phi,\psi(\phi,J_\phi)]$.
-This gives a 6-derivative equation of motion for $\phi$ which is more general and contains the solutions of \eqref{phieq1} as a subsector.
-The analogue of this treatment, when applied to bimetric theory, reproduces the higher derivative gravity theories.
-The discussion here is intended to shed light on the emergence of the spin-2 ghost in higher derivative gravity.
+This gives a six-derivative equation of motion for $\phi$, which is more general and contains the solutions of Equation \eqref{phieq1} as a subsector. \mbox{The analogue} of this treatment, when applied to bimetric theory, reproduces the higher derivative gravity theories. \mbox{The discussion} here is intended to shed light on the emergence of the spin-2 ghost in higher \mbox{derivative gravity}.